How to Run Remote Commands with Ansible Shell Module

 To follow this guide, you should have:

 The true power of Ansible lies in playbooks.
 However, playbooks are used to execute elaborate tasks on target hosts.
-Suppose you want to run commands really quick without saving them for later use.
-How would you go about this?
-This is where ad-hoc commands come in handy.
+Sometimes you want to run a command quickly without saving it for later use.
+Ad-hoc commands handle exactly that.

 Ad-hoc commands are one-liner commands that you can run on the fly without the need for writing a playbook.